silvercart/customhtmlform/docs/en/2-How-to-extend-a-CustomHtmlForm.md

 # How to extend a CustomHtmlForm

-SilverCart depends on CustomHtmlForm, a module we designed for working with SilverStripe.
-It gives you full control over your forms markup, validation and javascripting.
-Simply define a form via a multidimensional array, define an action method, create a unique template and inject the form in any controller.
-Custom markup for form field types is optional.

-This documentation describes the possibilities to extend an existing CustomHtmlForm using the [SilverStripe extension pattern](https://docs.silverstripe.org/en/3.3/developer_guides/extending/extensions/).
-Also a short tutorial describes how to extend an existing CustomHtmlForm by adding new form fields to SilverCart's SilvercartAddAddressForm.
+In this chapter you will learn how to extend an existing CustomHtmlForm using the [SilverStripe extension pattern](https://docs.silverstripe.org/en/3.3/developer_guides/extending/extensions/).

+As an example, we will describe how to extend an existing CustomHtmlForm by adding new form fields to SilverCart's SilvercartAddAddressForm.
-If you are new to this topic you should also have a look to the documentation “How to implement a CustomHtmlForm”.

 ## Special Methods to extend CustomHtmlForm
 - - -

-There are a few methods that can be used by a DataObjectDecorator to extend a CustomHtmlForm.
+There are a few methods that can be used by a DataExtension to extend a CustomHtmlForm.

 These methods are: